muhirf/cka/README.md

 # cka
 Learning about Kubernetes

+## Learn how to version control projects with git
 First attempt at learning Github

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine